kanaria69/Mainecoco/README.md

-## My wife is on a tropical fruit diet, the house is full of stuff.
-It is enough to make a mango crazy.
+## Hostess: Do you have a preference of where you sit?
+## Dad: Down.